samuellucas21504/xls-data-retrieve/README.md

 # xls-data-retrieve
-Node module the data of rows separated by arrays.
+Node module that separate the data of rows of a xls file, in arrays.

 ## Functions
 The module has two main functions: